-Following the Second World War, many Māori elected to move from their tribal and rural communities to find work in the bigger centres.
+Following the Second World War, many Māori moved from their tribal and rural communities to find work in the bigger centres.
 While some Māori attempted to bring traditional institutions into the cities – by establishing urban marae for example, urbanisation brought major change to the Māori world.
-Older tribal structures lost influence, and urban-based Māori became educated in western institutions.
+Older tribal structures lost influence, and urban-based Māori became involved in western institutions.

-Āpirana Ngata died in 1950, and a new breed of leaders emerged in the context of the rapidly urbanised Māori communities.
+Āpirana Ngata left Parliament in 1943 and died in 1950, and a new breed of leaders emerged in the context of the rapidly urbanised Māori communities.

 The rise of modern protest

 During the late 1960s there was a growing awareness of the impact of colonisation on Māori, and urban Māori protest movements such as Ngā Tamatoa (the young warriors) emerged.
 This and other groups of mainly urban Māori spearheaded protest, in the 1970s, about loss of land and culture.
 In 1975, led by Dame Whina Cooper, Māori from all over the country walked the length of the North Island, from Te Hāpua to the nation’s capital, Wellington.
 In a powerful and innovative way the land march embodied Māori protest over ongoing land alienation.
 Political activism continued at Waitangi, and in 1977–78 the Ngāti Whātua people occupied Bastion Point above Ōkahu Bay in Auckland.
 The tribe had been evicted from the bay in 1951, after continuing alienation of their land by the Crown from 1870.

 The Waitangi Tribunal, designed to address perceived breaches of the Treaty of Waitangi, was established in 1975.
 The tribunal became a forum for the expression of much Māori protest and anger over the impact of European colonisation.
 Its findings have led to settlements which have returned some assets to tribes.